course-details-portlet

 Further on evaluation

-Students will complete two coursework projects, weighted 40% and 60% respectively.
-Grades will be given on the scale A-F. The student must obtain a pass in both elements of assessment in order to complete the course.
-For the 40% project, the grade will be based on a presentation and a written report.
-For the 60%, the grade will be based solely on the written report.
+Students will complete a coursework projects.
+Grades will be given on the scale A-F. An interim presentation about the project's progress weights 40%, and the final written report weights 60%.
+The student must obtain a pass in both elements of assessment in order to complete the course.

-There will be a re-sit for the project at the end of February or in March.
+There will be a re-sit for the project and the oral exam at the end of February or in March.

 Specific conditions